On this page

 • You can track up to 5 unique group types and 10 total groups.

-The groupIdentify method accepts a group type string parameter and group name object parameter, and an Identify object that's applied to the group.
+The groupIdentify method accepts a group type string parameter, a group name object parameter, and an Identify object that the SDK applies to the group.

-An optional outOfSession boolean input can be supplied as fourth argument to groupIdentify.
+You can supply an optional outOfSession boolean input as the fourth argument to groupIdentify.

 Track revenue

-Amplitude can track revenue generated by a user.
-Revenue is tracked through distinct revenue objects, which have special fields used in Amplitude's Event Segmentation and Revenue LTV charts.
+Amplitude can track revenue that a user generates.
+Amplitude tracks revenue through distinct revenue objects, which have special fields that Amplitude's Event Segmentation and Revenue LTV charts use.

-This lets Amplitude to automatically display data relevant to revenue in the platform.
+This lets Amplitude automatically display data relevant to revenue in the platform.

 To track revenue from a user, call logRevenueV2 each time a user generates revenue.

-Revenue objects support the following special properties, as well as user-defined properties through the eventProperties field.
+Revenue objects support the following special properties, and user-defined properties through the eventProperties field.

 Amplitude doesn't support currency conversion.
-Normalize all revenue data to your currency of choice before being sent.
+Normalize all revenue data to your currency of choice before you send it.

 Revenue verification